ankitsinhchauhan/smart-email-summarizer/README.md

-# smart-email-summarizer
+# Smart Email Summarizer

-A Python-based NLP application that summarizes long emails and articles using Hugging Face Transformers and FastAPI.
+An AI-powered email and article summarization application built with Python, Hugging Face Transformers, and FastAPI.